-AmeriCorps is an opportunity to give full time service to High Rocks or other community non-profits while receiving a monthly living stipend, health insurance, college loan deferral, and an education award to use for college tuition or student loans.
+AmeriCorps is an opportunity to give full time service to changing lives in our community while receiving a monthly living allowance, health insurance, college loan deferral, and an education award to use for college tuition or student loans.

 Have questions or ready to apply?
 Contact us at firstname.lastname@example.org, 304 653-4891, or High Rocks, 195 Thompson Rd., Hillsboro, WV 24946.

-YEAR-ROUND AMERICORPS MEMBERS AT HIGH ROCKS: High Rocks is seeking individuals interested in volunteering to work with young people in Pocahontas, Greenbrier and Nicholas counties.
-Educate, empower, and inspire young people in our leadership development programs and make an unforgettable difference in a young person’s life.
-We have several AmeriCorps members that serve within High Rocks Academy, both of our youth centers and Grow Appalachia.
+AMERICORPS MEMBERS AT HIGH ROCKS: Educate, empower, and inspire young people in our leadership development programs and make an unforgettable difference in a young person’s life.

 Sprouting Farms Appalachian Croft and Training Center is a four-season non-profit farm and education and resource center located in Summers County WV.
 We believe that long-lasting impact is created by training new farmers in quality and sustainable production techniques, and by providing shared resources and educational opportunities to the whole farm community.
 Our programs provide farmers with sound business management and production skills, hands-on apprenticeship and mentorship, and the land and resources necessary to launch and refine their farm businesses.
 The AmeriCorps member will focus on scheduling and hosting educational events and workshops, community outreach and recruitment of volunteers among other projects.

-Pocahontas County Free Libraries (PCFL) is comprised of five libraries, stretching from one end of our rural West Virginian county to the other.
+Pocahontas County Libraries & Visitor Information Centers (PCLVIC) is comprised of five libraries, stretching from one end of our rural West Virginian county to the other.
 The main branch is in Marlinton, McClintic Library, with additional branches in the communities of Durbin, Green Bank, Hillsboro and Linwood.
 PCFL’s mission is to “fulfill the informational needs of our residents and visitors”.
 An AmeriCorps position supports increasing library relevancy for youth.